ldv-klever/cif/docs/aoc.rst

 Constraints
 ^^^^^^^^^^^

-In comparison with `declaration` that represents declarations of functions, variables and types and that is defined in 6.7 of [ISO-9899-2011]_, AOC `declaration` have following differences:
+In comparison with `declaration` that represents declarations of functions, variables, and types and that is defined in 6.7 of [ISO-9899-2011]_, AOC `declaration` have the following differences:

 * It does not support `init-declarator-list`.
   Only `declarator` itself can be used instead.